Company History

 The statement of the merger obtained an effective notification letter from Bapepam-LK through letter No. S-4217/BL/2008 dated 30 June 2008.
 The effective date of the merger with Lippo Bank was set on 1 November 2008 based on Deed No. 9 dated 16 October 2008 made in the presence of Notary Dr. Amrul Partomuan Pohan, S.H., LL.M., Notary in Jakarta.
 This merger is a major leap in the Southeast Asian banking sector and provides the advantage of CIMB Niaga’s connectivity to the ASEAN regional network through the CIMB Group.

-To date, CIMB Niaga continues to provide leading banking products and services comprehensively in Indonesia, covering the consumer banking, small and medium enterprise (SME) banking, commercial banking, and corporate banking segments.
-This effort is supported by reliable treasury and capital market capabilities, transaction banking, and a reliable branchless banking network.
-CIMB Niaga also has sharia products and services through the CIMB Niaga Sharia Business Unit.
-In terms of transaction banking, CIMB Niaga offers a variety of superior products and services as well as comprehensive solutions in managing customer financial operations, both domestic and cross-border transactions.
-This solution includes cash management, remittance, trade finance, and value chain products.
+CIMB Niaga provides leading banking products and services comprehensively in Indonesia, covering the consumer banking, small and medium enterprise (SME) banking, commercial banking, and corporate banking segments.
+These services are strengthened by reliable treasury and capital market capabilities, transaction banking, and a branchless banking network.
+CIMB Niaga also offers sharia banking solutions through the CIMB Niaga Sharia Business Unit.
+In terms of transaction banking, CIMB Niaga presents a variety of comprehensive solutions for both domestic and cross-border transaction needs, covering cash management, remittance, trade finance, and value chain, to support the efficiency of customers’ financial operations.

-As of the 2024 financial year, CIMB Niaga was the second largest privately owned bank in Indonesia based on total assets and the largest Sharia Business Unit (UUS) Network in Indonesia, with a network of 407 branch offices, including Sharia Branches, Digital Lounges, Cash Mobile, and Kiosks, 2,282 ATM units, 6 Multi Denom Machine (MDM) units, and 977 Cash Recycle Machine (CRM) units, as well as 11,063 employees spread throughout Indonesia.
+In 2025, CIMB Niaga affirmed its position as the second largest privately owned bank in Indonesia based on total assets and the largest Sharia Business Unit (UUS) in Indonesia.
+Bank operates a network of 407 branch offices—including Sharia Branches, Digital Lounges, Cash Mobile, and Kiosks—and is supported by 1,865 ATM units, 5 Multi Denom Machine (MDM) units, 916 Cash Recycle Machine (CRM) units, and 10,775 employees spread throughout Indonesia.

-In the future, CIMB Niaga will continue to monitor macroeconomic and industrial conditions accompanied by the implementation of appropriate strategies and policies.
-Efforts to synergize between business units and the CIMB Group will also continue to be carried out in order to create sustainable growth.
-CIMB Niaga is optimistic that it can continue to grow sustainably by adhering to the Bank’s core values in providing banking services to the community.
+Looking ahead, CIMB Niaga will continue to monitor macroeconomic developments and banking industry dynamics to ensure that the implementation of strategies and policies runs effectively.
+Synergy between business units and with the CIMB Group will continue to be strengthened to drive sustainable growth.
+Adhering to its core values, CIMB Niaga remains optimistic in delivering inclusive and competitive banking services that provide added value to all Stakeholders.